jackiehjm/stx-docs/doc/source/updates/kubernetes/installing-reboot-required-software-updates-using-the-cli.rst

         host.

-        The **Patch Current** field of the :command:`query-hosts` command will briefly report “Pending” after you apply or remove an update, until that host has checked against the repository to see if it is impacted by the patching operation.
+        The **Patch Current** field of the :command:`query-hosts` command will briefly report *Pending* after you apply or remove an update, until that host has checked against the repository to see if it is impacted by the patching operation.